josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 [374 rows x 14 columns]
 ```

-The code above shows a custom function I wrote to load the CSV file into a DataFrame, with some manipulations:
+I made the bib an index as it is unique, and it has no special value for aggregation functions, The code below shows a custom function I wrote to load the CSV file into a DataFrame, with some manipulations:

 ```python
 # Not importing some definitions here, you can check the data.py file to see the real code